-[§] Conringius has shown this from a variety of examples.
+[§] Conringius has shewn this from a variety of examples.
 (Præfat. ad Cassandri et Wicelii Libr. de Sacris nostri temporis Controversiis, p.
 148.)

-it is contradicted by the popish continuator of the annals of the church, who drew his materials from the records of the inquisition, and represents Paleario as dying impenitent.
-His words are: "When it appeared that this son of Belial was obstinate and refractory, and could by no means be recovered from the darkness of error to the light of truth, he was deservedly delivered to the fire, that, after suffering its momentary pains here, he might be bound in everlasting flames hereafter."
-The unnatural and disordered conceptions which certain persons have of right and wrong prompt them to impart facts which their more judicious but not less guilty associates would have concealed or coloured. this we owe the following account of Paleario's behaviour on his trial before the cardinals of the inauisition.
-"When he saw that he could produce nothing in defence of his pravity," says the annalist just quoted, " falling into a rage, he broke out in these words: 'Seeing your eminences have so many credible witnesses against me, it is unnecessary for you to give yourselves or me longer trouble.
-I am resolved to act according to the advice of the blessed apostle Peter, when he says, Christ suffered for us, leaving us an example that we should follow his steps; who did no evil, neither was guile found in his mouth; who, when he was reviled, reviled not again, when he suffered threatened not, but committed himself to him that judgeth righteously.
-Proceed then to give judgment-pronounce sentence on Aonio; and thus gratify his adversaries and fulfil your office."
-Instead of supposing that the person who uttered these words was under the influence of passion. every reader of right feeling will be disposed to exclaim, "Here is the patience and the faith of the Before leaving his cell for the place of execution, he was permitted to write two letters, one to his wife, and another to his sons, Lampridio and Fedro.† They are short, but the more affecting from this very circumstance; because it is evident, that he was restrained by the fear of saying any thing which, by giving offence to his judges, might lead to the suppression of the letters, or to the harsh treatment of his family after his death.
-They testify the pious fortitude with which he met his death, as an issue which he had long anticipated and wished for, and that warmth of conjugal and paternal affection which breathes in all his letters. † They also afford a negative proof that the report of his recantation was unfounded; for if he had really changed his sentiments, would he not have felt anxious to acquaint his family with the fact? and if his repentance had been merely feigned, would the monks have insisted on his noticing the subject when they granted him permission to write?
+that, after suffering its momentary pains here, he might be bound in everlasting flames hereafter." unnatural and disordered conceptions which certain persons have of right and wrong prompt them to impart facts which their more judicious but not less guilty associates would have concealed or coloured. we owe the following account of Paleario's behaviour on his trial before the cardinals of the inquisition:-"When he saw that he could produce nothing in defence of his pravity," says the annalist last quoted, "falling into a rage, he broke out in these words-' Seeing your eminences have so many credible witnesses against me, it is unnecessary for you to give yourselves or me longer I am resolved to act according to the advice of the blessed apostle Peter, when he says, Christ suffered for us, leaving us an example that we should follow his steps, who did no evil neither was guile found in his mouth, who, when he was reviled, reviled not again, when he suffered threatened not, but committed himself to him that judgeth righteously.
+Proceed then to give judgment-pronounce sentence on Aonio, and thus gratify his adversaries and fulfil your office." "+ Instead of supposing that the person who uttered these words was under the influence of passion, every reader of right feeling will be disposed to exclaim, "Here is the patience and the faith of the saints!" leaving his cell for the place of execution, he was permitted, by the monks who waited on him, to write two letters, one to his wife, and another to his sons, Lampridio and Fedro.
+They are short, but the more

-^{} Laderchii Annal. tom. xx. f.
-204.
+^{} Laderchii Annal, tom, xx, f, 204.